steveicarus/simbus/server/README.txt

   # List all the devices that are expected.
 The simulation does not
   # start until all the listed devices attach and identify themselves.
   #
-  # The <n> is used to assign IDSEL, REQ/GNT and interrupts to the
+  # If the keyword device vs host selects what kind of connections is
+  # made to the bus.
+Bus protocols are typically asymetrical.
+For
+  # example, a "host" on a PCI bus outputs the RESET# signal, but
+  # clients input the RESET# signal.
+The syntax here does not limit
+  # any particular combination of hosts and devices, although the bus
-  # device.
+  # protocol might.
   #
+  # The <n> is used to assign non-shared signals to the device.
+  #
   # The <name> is used to match an incoming client with this
   # device.
 The client knows its name and includes it in the "hello"
   # message it sends.
   device <n> "<name>";
+  host <n> "<name>";
 }

 CLIENT PROTOCOL